ViennaRNA/ViennaRNA/doc/source/io/commands.rst

   Description:

-  Use this command to apply a pseudo free energy of @f$ e @f$ to the set of base pairs :math:`(i,j), \ldots, (i+(k-1), j-(k-1))`.
+  Use this command to apply a pseudo free energy of :math:`e` to the set of base pairs :math:`(i,j), \ldots, (i+(k-1), j-(k-1))`.
 Energies are expected to be given in units of :math:`\text{kcal} \cdot \text{mol}^{-1}`.